Echoversity – an innovative participatory biodiversity conservation project

 • creation of products from pastoral women

-By directly involving citizens and the scientifc community and using partners’ existing networks, the project aspires to raise awareness on the marginalised community of pastoral breeders on the one hand and the local argifood and agrotourism on the other.
-Special focus will be given to women pastoralists and young generations who want to get involved with transhumance as a tourism product.
+By directly involving citizens and the scientific community and using partners’ existing networks, the project aspired to raise awareness on the marginalised community of pastoral breeders on the one hand and the local argi-food and agrotourism on the other.
+Special focus was to be given to women pastoralists and young generations who want to get involved with transhumance as a tourism product.

 Newsletter